 7 Causes for Conflict in Marriage and How to Resolve Them

 Marriages are strewn with conflicts.
-Do you doubt?
+Do you doubt it?

 A marriage is not a union where one partner readily clones the set of attributes that the other has.
-Common conflicts in a marriage are rife because it brings together partners with their set of idiosyncrasies, value system, deep-seated habits, diverse background, priorities, and preferences.
+Common conflicts in a marriage are rife because they bring together partners with their set of idiosyncrasies, value systems, deep-seated habits, diverse backgrounds, priorities, and preferences.

-John Mordecai Gottman, the celebrated American psychological researcher and clinician who did extensive work over four decades on divorce prediction and marital stability suggests that a constructive or a destructive approach to conflict resolution in marriage makes all the difference.
+John Mordecai Gottman, the celebrated American psychological researcher and clinician who did extensive work over four decades on divorce prediction and marital stability, suggests that a constructive or destructive approach to conflict resolution in marriage makes all the difference.

 Conflict in marriage is not the culprit.